rpi-ws281x/rpi-ws281x-rust/README.md

 ## Contributing
 Code is licensed under the MIT license, so as long as you are cool with that, feel free to open an issue, talk about proposed changes, then open a PR!
-I would love a hleping hand, just have to make sure things don't get too messy either.
+I would love a helping hand, just have to make sure things don't get too messy either.